Maine Seafood Guide – Shrimp

 Harvest Method

-In early winter, when females move close to shore to hatch their eggs, shrimp are harvested from muddy-bottom habitat off the coast of Maine with trawls and pots (traps).
+In the past, shrimp were harvested from muddy-bottom habitat off the coast of Maine with trawls and pots.
 See the vessel and gear guide for more information.

 Recreational Harvest